Ankle Braces

 Who Needs An AFO

-After looking through your gait perimeters, finding the cause of the ankle and foot injury, or other condition, the doctor will be able to give you a diagnosis.
+After looking through your gait perimeters and finding the cause of the ankle and foot injury or other condition, the doctor will be able to give you a diagnosis.

 There are numerous indications for ankle foot orthoses, but we want to mention once again the most common ones.